-Signet rings are statement pieces that echo of lineage, heritage and belonging.
-Throughout history, signet rings were not only highly decorative, they were also functional items with an important administrative role within society, and indicated wealth and importance.
-And of course, they were a much simpler form of inheritance to pass on down the lines than property or acres of land.
+Signet rings are statement pieces that echo lineage, heritage and belonging.
+Throughout history, signet rings were not only highly decorative, but they were also functional items with a crucial administrative role within society and indicated wealth and importance.
+And, of course, they were a much simpler form of inheritance to pass on down the lines than property or acres of land.

 Today, the signet ring is less about status and more about personalisation, worn by everyone from royalty to recording artists.
 With the signet ring undergoing a huge revival, these bold pieces of jewellery give you the chance to make your mark in style.

 Signet rings either have a flat surface that can be plain or engraved with crests, initials, pictures or symbols, or have a domed surface if they house a stone.
 The term ‘signet ring’ derives from the French word signét (‘small seal’) and signetum, meaning ‘sign’ in Latin, but they are also known as seal rings and ‘pinky rings’ (from pinck, a Dutch word that means ‘small finger’) if worn on the little finger.